misiektoja/spotify_profile_monitor/docs/usage.md

 | Profile or playlist change | `WEBHOOK_PROFILE_NOTIFICATION` | `--webhook-profile` |
 | Followers or followings change | `WEBHOOK_FOLLOWERS_FOLLOWINGS_NOTIFICATION` | Disable with `--no-webhook-followers-followings-notify` |
 | Monitoring error | `WEBHOOK_ERROR_NOTIFICATION` | Enable with `--webhook-errors` or disable with `--no-webhook-error-notify` |

+The monitoring error event covers the failure alert and the recovery alert that follows it, with the same subject and text as the [email alerts](#email-notifications).
+The webhook message leaves out the timestamp line, since a chat message already shows when it arrived.

 Enable the master switch and the profile event setting in `spotify_profile_monitor.conf`: